Data security and privacy

 If you would like to raise an objection to the processing of your data, your objection should be made in writing (or email) to The Manchester Self-Harm Project (addresses provided above).

 Please include the words ‘Restriction of Processing’ at the beginning of your letter or in the subject line of your email.
-When making your request, please include the following details: your name, address and postcode and the type of information you want to look at including any relevant dates.
+When making your request, please include your name, address and postcode and the type of information you want to look at including any relevant dates.
 We aim to send you a reply as soon as possible and by the latest within 30 calendar days.
 You may also be asked to provide proof of identity.